puzzle/openshift-update-training/content/en/docs/02/_index.md

 sectionnumber: 2
 ---

-Even though OpenShift is based on Kubernetes, there are some important differences.
+OpenShift 4 supports nearly all Kubernetes-native resources, which is not very surprising as OpenShift is built upon Kubernetes.
+However, this had not always been the case, especially in OpenShift version 3.9 and earlier.
-In this lab we are going to have a look at these differences.
+In this lab we are going to have a look at these differences and when to use which resource type.

 ## Life cycle and versions